At a glance

 The Brydon Review contains a multitude of reforms, many of which are innovative and could have significant positive impacts, but equally may be disruptive and costly.

-Claire Grayston FCPA is CPA Australia’s policy adviser - audit and assurance.
+Claire Grayston FCPA was CPA Australia’s policy adviser - audit and assurance

 CPA Australia resource: